-While Leucine plays an anabolic and muscle growth role above all, Isoleucine works more as an anti-catabolic and performance enhancer and maintenance.
+While Leucine plays an anabolic and muscle growth role above all, Isoleucine works more as an anti-catabolic and increases and maintains performance.and.

 In addition, it also induces protein synthesis, albeit less significantly than Leucine.

-Therefore, with Isoleucine supplementation, it is possible that it takes longer to achieve fatigue and to stop exercise.
+Therefore, with Isoleucine supplementation, it is possible that it takes more time to achieve fatigue and to stop exercise.

-Finally, we have Valine, which is the least studied of the three amino acids in isolation, and also the one that theoretically provides the least benefits.
+Finally, we have Valina, which is the least studied of the three amino acids in isolation, and also the one that theoretically provides the least benefits.

-It is still an essential amino acid and with important functions in the body, it is only weaker when compared to both Leucine and Isoleucine when the goal is to improve body composition.
+It is still an essential amino acid and with important functions in the body, it is only weaker when compared to both Leucine and Isoleucine when the objective is to improve body composition.